provectus/internship/devops/03 - docker-compose/README.md

 2. How do I parameterize compose for different environments?

-Use environment variables inside compose file
+Use environment variables inside compose file, they can be pulled from .env by default or some other specified file

 3. What types of entities are used in docker-compose and for what purpose?

-services, volumes, networks
+services describe the containers to be deployed and actions to be performed on them volumes are used for presistent data networks are used for communication between containers

 4. `*` How to output application logs?
 `docker logs <container-name>` or `docker-compose logs` or `docker-compose logs <service name>`